corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

 <!-- Add links to documentation for these tools once it is in place. -->

-If you're new to Corda, check out the [CorDapp documentation]() for some background knowledge.
+If you're new to Corda, check out the [CorDapp documentation](XXX) for key concepts.

 ## Download the sample CorDapp